High School Drama

 Courses focus on acting fundamentals, (utilizing a variety of methods, theories and techniques for performance), improvisation, monologues and scene study, as well as theatre and culture and arts for social change.
 The fundamentals of voice and speech curriculum help students learn techniques in breathing, voice placements, articulation and singing.
 Artistic movement, such as dance forms, physical theatre methods, yoga, and stage combat are also part of the School of Drama high school curriculum.

-Special techniques classes include college and career path preparation and audition techniques, as well as unique workshops in mask, creative writing, clowning, devising, acting for the camera, and various elements and components of collaborative theatre-making.
-All high school acting students participate in the ARCH program, which allows them to use their newly-developed skills in partnership with Brenner Children's Hospital, entertaining and uplifting patients.
+Special techniques classes include college and career path preparation and audition techniques for stage and screen, as well as unique workshops in various elements and components of collaborative theatre-making and devising.
+All high school acting students participate in the ARCH program, which allows them to develop and use skills in clowning and storytelling for young audiences in partnership with Brenner Children's Hospital, entertaining and uplifting patients.

 In addition to the drama courses, students are expected to take up to four academic courses in order to nurture and develop the whole person.
 The high school academic program is highly valued as an integral component in the education of our students.